openresty/srcache-nginx-module/README.markdown

  upstream moon {
      server 10.62.136.54:11211;
      server unix:/tmp/memcached.sock backup;
-     keepalive 512;
+     keepalive 10;
  }
 ```

-where we define a connection pool which holds up to 512 keep-alive connections for our `moon` upstream (cluster).
+where we define a connection pool which holds up to 10 keep-alive connections (per nginx worker process) for our `moon` upstream (cluster).

 [Back to TOC](#table-of-contents)